Documentation on Generated Data¶

 a) Which variable gives the highest school-leaving certificate attained by individuals surveyed in 2007?

-To search for the variable that provides this information, open Paneldata.org and enter “school-leaving certificate” in the search field.
-Then specify your search by adjusting the filter settings as follows:
+To search for the variable that provides this information, open Paneldata , click on the search button and the tab “Variables”, then enter “school leaving degree” in the search bar.
+Specify your search by adjusting the filter settings as follows:

 The table of contents on the left gives you a classification of the dataset by topics.
 To find the variable you are looking for, select topic area 10.